Climate-based onion planting guide for Fort St. John, British Columbia

 Typical days to maturity 95–110

-Gardeners usually start indoors around February 24 and plant outdoors from about April 21.
+Onions are usually started indoors around February 24 and planted outdoors during the normal local window of April 21 to May 5.
 Most varieties need about 95–110 days to reach maturity once they are in the garden.

 Onions are generally practical in Fort St. John, especially when gardeners plant on time and stay close to very early to late varieties.

-Within British Columbia, Fort St. John usually reaches onion planting time a little later than many comparable locations.
-That makes local site warmth more important than it would be where the seasonal margin is wider.
+Within British Columbia, Fort St. John usually reaches planting time for onions a little later than many comparable locations.

 Best local strategy: Plant on time, use reliable varieties, and protect early growth so the crop keeps its margin.